 It occurs near the impeller inlet, where the pressure may be reduced below the boiling point of the water.

-When the water boilsit turns into vapour, but when the pressure rises beyond the boiling point once again, the vapourised water molecules implode and return to their liquid form.
+When the water boils it turns into vapor, but when the pressure rises beyond the boiling point once again, the vaporized water molecules implode and return to their liquid form.

 These implosions can be heard as a loud noise from the pump and may result in pitting of the impeller and the pump housing.